mzffreyvazov/mzffreyvazov.me/app/thoughts/_articles/private-vpn-setup.md

        ::img{src="Pasted image 20251127233109.png" alt="SSH key input window" caption="Paste your SSH public key"}
 7. Once you set up the SSH authentication, click on `Create Droplet`:
    ::img{src="Pasted image 20251127233243.png" alt="Create Droplet button" caption="Click Create Droplet to finish setup"}
-8. Congratulations, now you have your own VPS server.
+8. Congratulations!
+Now you have your own VPS.
 We will continue setting up and configuring the actual VPN server.
-9. You can now connect to your VM using this command in CMD in your local machine:
+9. You can now connect to your VM using this command in CMD on your local machine:

    **Note: Replace `YOUR_DROPLET_IP` with your actual Droplet IP address.**

    ```bash
    C:\Windows\System32\OpenSSH\ssh -i %USERPROFILE%\.ssh\test-vpn-setup-key root@YOUR_DROPLET_IP
    ```
-   Then enter the passphrase you set, then you will be connected.
+   Then enter the passphrase you set, and you will be connected.
    ::img{src="Pasted image 20251201192453.png" alt="SSH connection" caption="Connected to your VPS"}